 2023 Bonus Options: The amounts reported in the option awards column for 2023 include the grant date fair value of stock options (the "Bonus Options") granted to Messrs.
 Burns and Thurman pursuant to their elections to receive 100% and 50%, respectively, of their 2023 bonus in the form of stock options rather than cash.
 The grant date fair value of the Bonus Options was computed in accordance with FASB ASC Topic 718, and excludes the effects of estimated forfeitures.
 The Bonus Options are valued based on the probable outcome of the applicable performance conditions as determined on the grant date, which results in a grant date fair value for the Bonus Options of \$879,742 for Mr. Burns and \$138,695 for Mr. Thurman.
-If we had achieved the highest level of performance under the Bonus Options, the grant date fair value for the Bonus Options would have increased to \$1,759,485 for Mr. Burns and \$277,390 for Mr. Thurman.
+If we had achieved the highest level of performance under the Bonus Options, the grant date fair value for the Bonus Options of \$879,742 for Mr. Burns and \$138,695 for Mr. Thurman.
 For a more detailed description of these grants of Bonus Options, please see "Material Elements of Compensation-Annual Bonuses" in the Compensation Discussion and Analysis section above.

 2023 Performance Options: The amounts reported in the option awards column for 2023 include the grant date fair value of performance-based stock options (the "Performance Options") granted to Messrs.
 Burns, Gilliam and Thurman that only vest upon the achievement of pre-determined operational goals over a multi-year performance period.
 For Mr. Burns, this constituted 50% of the total target value of his 2023 long-term incentive equity grant, with the remainder granted as time-based options.
 For Messrs.
+Gilliam and Thurman, this constituted 33.3% of the value of each of their respective 2023 long-term incentive equity grants, with the remainder granted as time-based options.
+For Messrs.
 Gilliam and Thurman, this constituted 33.3% of the value of each of their respective 2023 long-term incentive equity grants, with the remainder granted as 33.3% time based RSUs and 33.3% time-based options.
 The grant date fair value of the Performance Options was computed in accordance with FASB ASC Topic 718, and excludes the effects of estimated forfeitures.
 The Performance Options are valued based on the probable outcome of the applicable performance conditions as determined on the grant date, which results in a grant date fair value for the Performance Options of \$3,000,011 for Mr. Burns, \$999,995 for Mr. Gilliam and \$533,343 for Mr. Thurman.
-If we had achieved the highest level of performance under the Performance Options, the grant date fair value for the Performance Options would have increased to \$6,000,022 for Mr. Burns, \$1,999,990 for Mr. Gilliam and \$1,066,686 for Mr. Thurman.
+If we had achieved the highest level of performance under the Performance Options, the grant date fair value for the Performance Options, the grant date fair value for the Performance Options would have increased to \$6,000,022 for Mr. Burns, \$1,999,990 for Mr. Gilliam and \$1,066,686 for Mr. Thurman.
 For a more detailed description of these grants of the Performance Options, please see "Material Elements of Compensation-Long-Term Incentive Compensation" in the Compensation Discussion and Analysis section above.